Postpartum Pain Management

 Pay close attention to your caesarean incision site.
 “If you find the incision is red, swollen, or showing signs of infection, including discharge, call your healthcare professional to get it checked out,” Dr. Rankins advises.

 Finally, sudden movements can put pressure on your stomach as you heal from a caesarean birth.
 When you feel a cough or sneeze coming on, hug a pillow to reduce the pressure on your incision.

 Another common occurrence after birth is constipation.
-The key is to keep your stools soft and regular and to keep things moving through your digestive tract. drinking plenty of fluids and eating a high-fibre diet – think fruits, vegetables, and whole grains2.
+The key is to keep your stools soft and regular and to keep things moving through your digestive tract.
+Drinking plenty of fluids and eating a high-fibre diet – fruits, vegetables, and whole grains2.
 Taking an over-the-counter stool softener can make bowel movements more comfortable.

 For most women, these steps are usually enough to treat constipation.
 “But if you’re breastfeeding and stool softeners aren’t helping, check with your healthcare provider before taking any new medications,” says Dr. Rankins.

 Breast and nipple pain

 Finally, if you’re breastfeeding, it’s common to experience a few struggles until you and your baby get the hang of it.
 For many mums, nipple problems are the worst in the first week after giving birth.

 “Struggles with infant positioning and latch are the most common causes of nipple pain during this time,” Dr. Rankins explains.
 “The hormonal changes in your body can also mean that your breasts and nipples become more sensitive after giving birth, which can add another layer of discomfort.”